r0light/cna-quality-tool/README.md

 The application can be started using [Vite](https://vitejs.dev/).

-To so, [Node.js](https://nodejs.org) needs to be installed.
+To do so, [Node.js](https://nodejs.org) needs to be installed.
 You can then set up the project using:

 ```bash
 $ npm install